IoTDeviceManager/DeviceManagerClient/README.md

 # IoT Device Manager

 A comprehensive web-based interface for managing IoT devices, Docker containers, and system configurations through a secure, user-friendly dashboard.
+For more details see [our website](https://iotmanager.dev)

 ## Table of Contents